 Each keyword is measured with a use volume and keyword difficulty (signifying how competitive it is) and other valuable data such as Clicks and CTRs.

-2. Find More Keyword Phrases And Questions With SEMRush
+2. Find More Keyword Phrases With SEMrush

-Through its functions and features that let the user visualize topics and key phrases, content ideation on SEMRush can be arranged according to keyword difficulty, traffic, SERPs and semantic relations.
+Through its functions and features that allow the user to visualize topics and key phrases, content ideation on SEMrush can be arranged according to:

-As the world’s largest search engine evolves, so do its finer points and accompanying segments.
+As the world’s largest search engine evolves, so do its accompanying segments.
 According to SEO Tribunal, 15% of all searches at any given moment have never been searched before on Google.

 A chance for you to step in – don’t you think?